Sceptre/jinja-unquote-resolvers-filter/README.md

 - `indent` (optional, default=2): The number of spaces to use for indentation of nested structures in the output YAML.
 - `output_indent` (optional, default=0): The number of spaces to use for indentation of the entire output YAML.
+- `trim` (optional, default=False): Whether to trim leading and trailing spaces in the output YAML.